PrimeLunchbox/P8105_HW3_yl6109/hw3.md

   select(aisle, everything())
 ```

+### 1-1.
+How many aisles are there, and which aisles are the most items ordered from?

 ``` r
 # group by same aisles and sum up the order number for the same group
 total_aisle_df = insta_ez_to_read %>%